Our Story

 Founder, Global Play Lab

-As Founder and Principal Consultant of Global Play Lab, she leads a network of Associates and Collaborators on projects supported by donors, foundations, research institutes, and education systems.
+Rachel’s expertise spans research design, methodology, advocacy, monitoring and evaluation, strategy, policy and curricula analysis, and program management.
+At Global Play Lab, she leads a network of Associates and Collaborators on projects supported by donors, foundations, research institutes, and education systems.

 -